What Are the Leading Causes of Female Infertility?

 Autoimmune disorders

-An unhealthy and weak female immune system may lead to some autoimmune diseases that destroy sperm and will decrease the chance of conception and fertility.
+An unhealthy and weak female immune system may lead to some autoimmune diseases that destroy sperm and decrease the chance of conception and fertility.

 Hormonal Problems

-• High prolactin: prolactin hormone causes milk production in women's bodies.
+• High prolactin: The prolactin hormone causes milk production in women's bodies.
 High prolactin in non-pregnant women and new mothers is not normal and will affect ovulation and female fertility;

 • Gonadotropin disorders: Abnormalities in the gonadotropin hormone cause regular or absent periods; therefore, it will result in ovulation disorders and infertility;